LarsNeR/GitHubStatistics/README.md

 # GitHubStatistics
-Get statistics of git folders
+Get statistics of git directories.

+**I use this project to determine the statistics for my github page [LarsNeR.github.io](https://larsner.github.io/).
+It is not really generalized for custom directory structures.**

 # Statistics
 - Number of repos